soravitpuengsema/spotify-top-album/README.md

 # spotify-top-albums
 show Spotfy most played albums on Github readme profile.

-by getting user's Top 50 and sort album with the most tracks.
-(Like Collageify)
+by getting user's Top 50 and sort album with the most tracks. (like Collageify)

 using Express and Vercel.